tangrams/cartography-docs/get-started.md

-# Get started with Mapzen House Styles
+# Get started with Mapzen basemaps

-House styles are written in Tangram's scene file syntax.
+_Mapzen basemaps are written in Tangram's scene file syntax._

-## Draw basemap
+## Add a basemap to a project

-We offer two convenient methods to incorporate Mapzen house styles into your project.
+We offer two convenient methods to incorporate Mapzen house styles into your project:

 ### mapzen.js

-mapzen.js is an easy way to embed Mapzen house styles into web pages. mapzen.js wraps Leaflet, Tangram, and Mapzen house styles into an general toolkit.
+[mapzen.js](https://mapzen.com/documentation/mapzen-js/) is an easy way to embed Mapzen house styles into web pages. mapzen.js wraps Leaflet, Tangram, and Mapzen house styles into an general toolkit.

 For example: